yu-ming-chen/tp/docs/DeveloperGuide.md

 The `Model`:

 * Stores a `UserPref` object that represents the user’s preferences.
-* Stores the budget data.
+* Stores a `Nusave` object that encapsulates `Budget` and `Expenditure` data.
-* Exposes an unmodifiable `ObservableList<Expenditure>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Exposes an unmodifiable `FilteredList<Renderable>`
+that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * Does not depend on any of the other three components.
+* `FilteredList` was used in favor of `ObservableList` to facilitate the find command implementation.
+Now the list can be filtered based on a `Predicate`, allowing for more flexibility for other filtering extensions i.e. filter by number of expenditures.

+The `Nusave`:

+* Implements methods that interface with the Budget and Expenditure data following the "Tell, Don't Ask" Principle.
+* Stores an `ObservableList<Renderable>` that is passed up to populate the `FilteredList<Renderable>`.
+* Stores a `BudgetList` (wrapper class for a List<Budget>) as well to access `Expenditures` within a `Budget` since `Expenditures` cannot be accessed through `ObservableList<Renderable>`.

+The `Budget`:
+* Implements the Renderable interface and can thus be stored in the FilteredList.
+* Contains a Name, Date, Optional<Threshold> and a list of Expenditures.

+The `Expenditure`:
+* Implements the Renderable interface and can thus be stored in the FilteredList.
+* Contains a Name, Date, Price and set of tags.

 ### 3.5.
 State Component
 _{To Be Added}_